 Solgate is a startup company aiming to develop novel therapeutic small molecules targeting solute carriers (SLCs) across a range of clinical indications.
 Solgate uses a proprietary discovery platform that combines metabolite-inspired fragment libraries and proteomics to efficiently identify SLC binders under physiological conditions.
 The company was co-founded in July 2020 by a team of researchers from CeMM and ISTA (Prof. Gaia Novarino).

-The Syntropic spinoff project originated in the laboratory of neuroscientist Prof. Sandra Siegert, where researchers were studying physiological changes in anaesthesized mouse brains.
+Syntropic is a spinoff company that originated in the laboratory of neuroscientist Prof. Sandra Siegert, where researchers were studying physiological changes in anaesthesized mouse brains.
 This led to the discovery that pulsating light at 60Hz frequency induces a state of temporary neuroplasticity, which can be harnessed to “re-wire” the brain.
-The aim of future spinoff Syntropic is to test this innovative treatment approach in humans, and ultimately to bring a medical device to market to treat mental health conditions such as post-traumatic stress disorder (PTSD) or depression.
+The aim of Syntropic is to test this innovative treatment approach in humans, and ultimately to bring a medical device to market to treat mental health conditions such as post-traumatic stress disorder (PTSD) or depression.

 Tulon Photonics is a promising spin-off project focused on creating ultra-narrow linewidth lasers for the coherent optical devices industry.
 These lasers are built using a unique stabilization technology called SquashLock, which was developed from research by the Hosten research group at ISTA.
 One of the major advantages of Tulon’s lasers is their ability to achieve lower frequency and phase noise compared to the current industry standard, the Pound-Drever-Hall method.
 Furthermore, Tulon’s lasers offer full frequency tunability over their entire operating range, making them an unprecedented product for the industry.
 This is especially important as the former design parameter is a limiting factor for many contemporary optical telecommunication systems.
 Tulon’s lasers are a maintenance-free, commercial product that will soon be available to the industry.